 With greater awareness throughout the medical and patient community we will find ourselves in a better position to diagnose those most at-risk, and get them into treatment before they are presented with more serious symptoms and consequences.

 Only 10% Of Identified Addicts Seek Treatment

-Now, at this point, you may be thinking that this is all just a wonderful utopian treatment.
-The rationalizations given by the non-treated include:
+Now, at this point, you may be thinking that simply updating and providing more treatment is an obvious solution. treatment.
+But consider the rationalizations given by the non-treated, which include:

 - 40.7% – Not Ready to Stop Using